Doctor of Philosophy (Queensland University of Technology), Master of Information Technology (Research) (Queensland University of Technology)

 - Awarded a PhD on the topic of "Semantics, Verification, and Implementation of Workflows with Cancellation Regions and OR-joins" from QUT in Nov 2006

-- Published 110+ refereed research papers including 40+ journal articles, 40+ refereed conference papers.
+- Published 150+ refereed research papers including 45+ journal articles, and 50+ refereed conference papers.

-- Vice-chair and a steering committee member within IEEE task Force on Process Mining
+- Vice-chair and a steering committee member within the IEEE Task Force on Process Mining (2019 - 2023)

-- Co-leader, Data for Discovery Theme, QUT's Tier 1 Centre for Data Science
+- Co-leader, Data for Discovery Theme, QUT's Centre for Data Science

 - Research interests: Process Mining, Process Automation, Data Quality, Robotic process automation, Business process analytics (simulation, monitoring, mining), Workflow patterns and Yet Another Workflow Language, Petri nets and Reset nets

-Prof Wynn leads the Process Science Academic Program (formerly Business Process Management) and is Academic Lead of Research for the School of Information Systems, Queensland University of Technology.
-She co-leads the Data for Discovery Program within QUT’s Centre for Data Science and the Digital Health Initiative within the School of Information Systems.
+Prof Wynn leads the Process Science Academic Program (formerly Business Process Management) and is the Academic Lead of Research for the School of Information Systems, Queensland University of Technology.
+She co-leads the Data for Discovery Program within QUT’s Centre for Data Science.
 She has been appointed as a member of the Australian Research Council College of Experts for the period of 3 years (2023 – 2025).

 Additional information